Toafu/Genshin-Impact-Reminders/README.md

 Users can input which characters and weapons they need to track, and each day, they can request an agenda that provides a daily to-do list.

 ## Features
-•Daily agenda that displays available talent and ascension materials and where to find them
+•Automated daily agenda that displays available talent and ascension materials and where to find them

 •Detailed descriptions of characters and weapons with additional information about recommended builds and strategies.